-, or alternatively;

-You can create a ticket directly from the management system tractool (http://tractool.seamcat.org).
-Remember that you need to register in order to create a ticket.

 Installing plugins into SEAMCAT

 From the SEAMCAT library menu it is possible to install a library as a .jar file.
 By creating a new .jar entry and adding the file SEAMCAT will now include this plugin to be selectable when configuring scenarios.